clickataxi/api-documentation/index.md

 `statuses[body]` Longer description including details of status.
 Localized in clients language.

-`statuses[cancelable]` True if a booking are still valid to cancel; false otherwise.
+`statuses[cancelable]` True if a booking is still valid to cancel; false otherwise.
 Is `true` initially and changes to `false` once a car has been dispatched or if isn't possible to cancel a placed booking.

-`statuses[completed]` True if booking may be considered as completed i.e. a client has completed trip or trip has failed.

 #### Example request